hammerheim-game/hammerheim-rules/4-magic.md

 2-5 The model gains +1 to any one of his characteristics during this battle (chosen by the player who cast the spell).
 6 The model gains +1 to all of its characteristics for the duration of the battle.
 3 Dark Blood Difficulty 8
-The Chaos Mage cuts his palm and his blood spurts out, burning flesh and armour.
+The Chaos Mage cuts his palm and his blood spurts out, burning flesh and armor.
 This attack has a range of 8" and causes D3 S5 hits.
 It hits the first model in its path.
 After using this spell the Chaos Mage must roll on the Injury table for himself to see how dangerous the wound is, though treat the out of action result as stunned instead.